Migrant dies after deflating dinghy leaves asylum seekers scrambling in another Channel crossing tragedy

 PA

-This morning, deputy leader Richard Tice has asserted that Reform UK's policy of returning migrants to the shores of France might surmount to a "friendly stand-off" between the two nations, telling Sky: “It’s very simple.
+And on Sunday morning, Reform's deputy leader Richard Tice said his party's policy of returning migrants to the shores of France might boil over to a "friendly stand-off" between the two nations.

 He insisted that the UK is "legally entitled to do this", referring to the UK picking up migrants to return them to the northern shores of France.